flobee/spss/docs/README.md

     cd tests
     sh ./runTests.sh

-    # have a look at ../docs/CodeCoverage (use a browser)
+    # have a look at ../docs/CodeCoverage (use a browser after execution)
     sh ./runCoverage.sh